erogenousbeef-zz/BigReactors/Roadmap.md

 ### Core
 - Add maximum-dimension API and checks to BeefCore
 - Create ITileEntityProxy to handle things like fuel columns more nicely
-- Add ChunkLoading mechanic.
-Either reactors must act as chunkloaders for all occupied chunks, or they must somehow keep all of their constituent chunks loaded if any single chunk is loaded by players.

 Wishlist / Post-Release
 -----------------------